inaos/iron-array/README.md

          mkdir build
          cd build

 * Invoke CMAKE, we have to define the generator as well as the build-type

          cmake -G"Visual Studio 14 2015 Win64" -DCMAKE_BUILD_TYPE=Debug ..
+         cmake -G"Visual Studio 14 2015 Win64" -DCMAKE_BUILD_TYPE=Release ..

+#### Mac

+* INAC build setup
+    * Make sure that you have a configured repository.txt file in ~/.inaos
+    * Also you'll need a directory under ~/INAOS (can be empty)

+* Create a build folder

+         mkdir build
+         cd build

+* Invoke CMAKE, we have to define the build-type

+         cmake -DCMAKE_BUILD_TYPE=Debug ..
+         cmake -DCMAKE_BUILD_TYPE=Release ..

 #### Linux